reinvantveer/argo-batteries-included/README.md

 The Argo ecosystem is an incredibly useful set of tools for managing workflows, events and releases.
 However:

-1. The default settings for the Argo Helm charts leave a bit of configuration to set in order to get a working development environment.
+1. The default settings for the Argo Helm charts leave quite a bit of configuration to set in order to get a working development environment.
 This Helm chart is intended to help you set up full-featured Argo components, with batteries included.
 2. Also: this chart is targeted specifically at local "bare metal" or minimal development or testing installation